polar-app/polar-app/docs/ROADMAP.md

 - Ability to change color of highlights.

-- Right click to create text highlight if a selection is active.
+- Right click context menu to create text highlight if a selection is active.

-- Right click on text in the document and 'set title' on the result.
+- Right click context menu on text in the document and 'set title' on the result.

 - Simple 'About' webapp that includes the version of the project.
 Where to find more resources, donation links, etc.